samschott/maestral/_docs/installation.md

 The basic requirements to run the daemon are:

-- Mac OS X Mojave or higher
+- Mac OS X High Sierra or higher
 - Linux 2.6 or higher
 - For the Python package: Python 3.6 or higher